ankit5000/FKApplyDesign/README.md

-P.S - Due to lack of a rookie mistake, all the feature branches were being merged with the master instead of dev.
+P.S - Due to a rookie mistake, all the feature branches were being merged with the master instead of dev.
 Apologies for that.